Jack Dunphy: Relationship with Truman Capote

-When he met writer Truman Capote in 1948, Dunphy had written John Fury, a well-received novel, and was just getting over a painful divorce from McCracken.
-Ten years older than Capote, Dunphy was in many ways Capote's opposite, as solitary as Capote was exuberantly social.
+When he met writer Truman Capote in 1948, Dunphy had just published John Fury, a critically acclaimed novel, and was recovering after a recent divorce from McCracken.
+Ten years older than Capote, Dunphy was in many ways Capote's opposite, favoring solitude while Capote was exuberantly social.

 In 1950, the two writers settled in Taormina, Sicily, in a house where the writer D. H. Lawrence had once lived.
 Capote dedicated his short story "One Christmas" to Jack's sister, Gloria Dunphy.
 The couple drifted more and more apart in the later years and their relationship turned platonic after Truman's story "La Côte Basque, 1965" was published in Esquire magazine in 1975.
 They remained close friends and when Capote died in 1984, his will named Dunphy as the chief beneficiary.

 In 1987, Dunphy published a memoir, titled Dear Genius: My Life with Truman Capote, which details their relationship.
 He wrote: "Truman and I were never together-together people as most couples are.
 Such proximity would have killed us.
 We were always dreaming away from wherever we were, thus repeating the pattern that had commenced in childhood, when one's need to escape from one's own kind was so savage, so burning in its intensity, that had either of us stayed home, he would certainly have perished."